-By tapping Process Now, WHOOP will know that you are not extending this Sleep and the system will begin processing your Sleep activity.
+By selecting Process Now, WHOOP will know that you are not extending this Sleep and the system will begin processing your Sleep activity.
 Once your Heart Rate (HR) is elevated for a significant amount of time, the Sleep will process on its own.

 Auto-detected Sleeps (and Naps) behave just like user-submitted sleeps.

 Auto-detected Sleeps will generate: Sleep Stages, Sleep Performances, and Recoveries.